magento/knowledge-base/src/troubleshooting/general/troubleshooting-503-errors.md

 ---
-title: Troubleshooting 503 error caused by not correct Varnish Cache settings
+title: Troubleshooting 503 error caused by necessity to change default Varnish settings
 labels: 503,Magento Commerce,Varnish,backend,cache,error,fetch,how to
 ---

-This article provides solutions for troubleshooting 503 error caused by Varnish Cache settings not being configured correctly.
+This article provides solutions for troubleshooting 503 error caused by certain Varnish Cache default values not being enough for your store.

 ## Issue